RajKhanke/Water_FootPrint_Calculator/Readme.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You'll need to create this file if you don't have one).

-## 🙏 Acknowledgements

-*   Google for the Gemini AI model.
-*   The Flask team for the web framework.
-*   Tailwind CSS for simplifying styling.
-*   Chart.js for creating the interactive charts.
-*   Font Awesome for icons.